SemyonSinchenko/pyspark-mcp-server/README.md

 ## Description

-PySpark MCP Server is a lightweight server implementation providing query optimization capabilities for Spark SQL.
-This project aims to create a simple yet useful Spark MCP (Model, Control, Presenter) server.
-It is designed specifically as a query optimization tool rather than a full-featured data lake discovery solution.
+PySpark MCP Server is a lightweight server implementation of Model Context Protocol (MCP) for Apache Spark.

+The primary purpose of this MCP server is to facilitate query optimization using AI systems.
+It provides both logical and physical query plans from Spark to AI systems for analysis, along with additional query plan information.
+Furthermore, the server exposes catalog and table information, enabling data discovery capabilities in data lakes powered by Spark.

 ## Quick Start